UNC doctor explains cause of Justin Bieber's condition

 Bieber said he’s unsure how long he’ll take to heal.
 But he appeared positive about making a full recovery through rest and therapy.

-“I’ll be using this time to just rest and relax and get back to a hundred percent, so that I can do what I was born to do,” he said.
+“I’ll be using this time to just rest and relax and get back to 100% so that I can do what I was born to do,” he said.

 The Associated Press contributed to this report.